 - Design versatility

 Complicated designs can be produced in near net shape with 3D weaving.
 Fibers from a wide range of materials can be easily incorporated to add additional properties, such as fire resistance.
 Variation of the types of fiber and their alignment in the 3D woven fabrics provide for strength and stiffness only where you need them, making these composites superior to many metals when realizing sophisticated component designs.

 - Cost effective

-The advanced weaving methods used to create 3D woven fabrics produce high-quality, low-cost parts and components, helping engineers stay within strict R&D budgets.
+The advanced weaving methods used to create 3D woven fabrics produce high-quality, low-cost parts and components, helping customers stay within strict R&D budgets.

 Tex Tech is an industry leader in high performance advanced composites, as demonstrated by more than 80 papers we have published on the subject.
 Our in-house team of experts can help with prototyping, custom designs, and short-run testing services to help you develop tough, lightweight components that meet the specific needs of your operation or design.